vancouvercodingschool/code-102-guide/curriculum/class-05/facilitator/README.md

 ## Expected Student Questions and Challenges

 - Students might struggle to get their external CSS files connected to their HTML file
-- When shown floats, breakage happens.
+- When students are shown floats, breakage happens.
 Embrace the debugging opportunities
+- Students will try to spend a significant amount of time on CSS.
+Encourage a minimal MVP and encourage to revisit at a later time

 ## Miscellaneous Comments and Notes

-- helpful wireframe inclusions:
+- Split screen with VSCode and Chrome to display VSCode Live Server extension
+- Use the same class-mobbed HTML file
+- Explain User expectations:  logical layout, clickable links are underlined or on "buttons", others?
+Get student input
+- Goal:  achieve the same minimal MVP that you expect from students while touching base on common problem points:  page flow, color, font
+- CSS page flow opportunities:
   - header:
-    - heading
+    - center h1
-    - nav / ul / li
+    - float nav to upper right
-    - *note css opportunity class-05*: to use `float: right` on the nav and `display: inline-block` for horizontal list
+    - display list items as inline-block for horizontal list
   - main:
-    - section with articles
+    - change article width, display 3 articles in-line
-    - each article could have an h3, image, and description.
-    - *note css opportunity class-05*: style with or without floats and center content
   - footer:
-    - copyright - symbol insertion
+    - copyright moved to bottom center
-    - sitemap - nav / ul / li
-    - *note css opportunity class-05*: vertical nav/sitemap with links
+    - vertical sitemap with links
+- Show basic Color and Font manipulation of  page, class and individual elements